abikirkham/girls-get-tattoos/README.md

 1. **TattooDesign**: Stores information about tattoo designs (custom or pre-made).
 2. **Consultation**: Handles booking of consultation appointments and stores relevant info.
 3. **Order**: Stores user order history, including tattoo designs and consultations.

+### Consultation model

+#### Django E-Commerce Consultation Site

+This is my Django-based e-commerce site where users can browse, book, and manage consultations.
+Below, I explain how the various components work together to create a personalized experience for users and administrators.

+##### Models

+1. **Consultation Model**:
+   - This defines the properties of consultations like name, price, description, and image.
+It helps organize the consultations in the database and represents them in a human-readable format using the `__str__` method.

+2. **ConsultationAvailability Model**:
+   - Tracks when a consultation is available.
+Each consultation can have multiple availability slots, and `is_booked` indicates whether a date is already booked.

+3. **ConsultationBooking Model**:
+   - Links a user to a specific consultation and availability date.
+It tracks the booking details, including the user who made the booking and the date of the consultation.

+##### Views

+1. **`all_consultations`**:
+   - Displays all consultations with options to search and sort them by name or price.

+2. **`consultation_detail`**:
+   - Shows details of a consultation with available dates for booking.
+Users can select a date and add it to their cart.

+3. **`add_consultation`**:
+   - Allows administrators to add a new consultation via a form.

+4. **`edit_consultation`**:
+   - Lets admins edit existing consultations using a pre-filled form.

+5. **`delete_consultation`**:
+   - Admins can delete consultations from the database.

+##### Forms

+- **ConsultationForm**:
+   - This form is used for adding or editing consultations.
+It validates input and adds custom CSS for a better user experience.

+##### Admin

+- **ConsultationAdmin**:
+   - I set up the admin interface to manage consultations and their availability.
+It also lets me order and filter consultations easily.

+##### Custom Widgets

+- **CustomClearableFileInput**:
+   - A custom widget to handle file inputs for consultation images with user-friendly labels for removing or displaying the current image.

+##### How It Works

+1. **Creating Consultations**: Admins can add consultations using the `add_consultation` view.
+The form automatically saves data to the `Consultation` model.

+2. **Booking Consultations**: Users view consultations, check available dates, and book them via the `consultation_detail` view.
+The availability is stored in the `ConsultationAvailability` model.

+3. **Tracking Bookings**: When a user books a consultation, a `ConsultationBooking` record is created to link the user, consultation, and selected date.

+4. **Admin Interface**: The Django admin lets me manage consultations, their availability, and bookings all in one place.

+##### Conclusion

+By combining these components, I’ve built a functional consultation booking system where users can view, book, and manage consultations while admins can easily manage the site.

 ## Custom 404 Page
 A custom 404 error page has been implemented to improve user experience.
 The template is located in the `templates` directory as `404.html`.